tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 She'd showed it to me afterwards—etched into her neck like a brand: an inverted A, its legs long and bent like rabbit ears.
 Two dots in the center.
 Eyes.
 The Ma'am's signature.
 Her proof that neither Gretchen or I had never really been born.
 Just written.

-We were characters in her private mythology.
-Tools with just enough soul to suffer, and just enough love to make it hurt.
+She called us characters in her private mythology.
+Rough drafts with just enough soul to suffer, and just enough love to make it hurt.

 The knife flared hot as it broke the skin.
 The Ma'am's voice was like arsenic.